Browse by Medical Category

 With a multidisciplinary care team clinicians from multiple disciplines work together to provide advanced, specialized care from many perspectives.
 Patients receive all ALS-related care in one place.
 For our patients' convenience, we try to schedule as many same-day visits with multiple specialists as needed.

 Darlene Sawicki, NP, Co-Director of MGH ALS Multidisciplinary Clinic and the nurse team are available to answer questions regarding health concerns or issues related to your care and to assist you with prescription refills.

-Physical therapists Amy Swartz PT, DPT and Patricia Andres, MS, DPT work with patients to prolong mobility and function.
+Physical therapists Katherine Burke, PT, DPT, NCS and Amy Swartz PT, DPTwork with patients to prolong mobility and function.
 Recommendations may include exercises, assistive devices, adaptive equipment and outpatient or homecare therapy.